 - Regulatory Frameworks

-- Institutional Building
+- Institutional capacity building

-- Human Capacity Building

-- Policy development (e.g. to promote the development of principles for the Government of the Internet, based on Brazilian principles)

 KPI`s: Penetration of services, Prices/affordability of services, Market Competition

 ICTs for Society

 Empowering people to access telecommunications services and using ICTs for the support of basic human needs is the third objective that ITU-D should follow.
 The possibility of being connected to others and share the benefits of the global economy means the accomplishment of the ITU mission.
 ITU-D should increase the cooperation with other entities and learn from the successful policies and projects developed around the world.